High-precision measurement of the W boson mass with the CMS experiment: Measurement of the Z and W boson masses

 } {

-} showing that the $\mz^{\PW\text{-like}}$ value agrees with $\mz^{\mathrm{PDG}}$ (and with $\mz^{\PGm\PGm}$).
-The configuration where the \zmm events are selected with the alternative muon charge and event number polarity matching agrees with this result to within one standard deviation.
-The \mz values extracted in the helicity fit analysis configuration agree with this baseline result within the uncorrelated uncertainties of the two analyses, for both \zmm event samples.
+} showing that $\mz^{\PW\text{-like}}$ agrees with $\mz^{\mathrm{PDG}}$ (and with $\mz^{\PGm\PGm}$).
+Both the helicity fit analysis and the analysis using the configuration with the alternative muon charge and event number parity matching provide \mz values that agree with the baseline result to within one standard deviation.

 We validate the accuracy of the theory modeling and corresponding uncertainties by measuring the \ptz directly in \zmm events.
-Using the prediction and uncertainties for \PZ boson production described in Section~\ref{sec:theory}, we perform a binned maximum likelihood fit of the two-dimension distribution of the dimuon \pt and rapidity \ptymumu to the observed \zmm data.
-The consistency of the adjusted predictions and their uncertainties with the data is assessed with a goodness-of-fit test based on a saturated model, in which an unconstrained normalization parameter is introduced for each bin of the likelihood~\cite{lindsey}.
-The $p$-value obtained from the comparison of the nominal and saturated likelihoods, 16\%, affirms that the model and its uncertainty provide an accurate description of the data.
-The predicted \ptmumu distribution, reflecting the best fit values of the nuisance parameters, is compared with the observed data in Fig.~\ref{fig:ptll_postfit}.
+Using the \PZ boson production model described in Section~\ref{sec:theory}, we fit the two-dimensional distribution of the dimuon \pt and rapidity \ptymumu to the observed \zmm data.
+The consistency of the predictions and their uncertainties with the data is assessed with a goodness-of-fit test based on a saturated model, in which an unconstrained normalization parameter is introduced for each bin of the likelihood~\cite{lindsey}.
+We conclude that the model and the data are compatible, given the $p$-value of 16\% that is evaluated from the ratio of the nominal and saturated likelihoods.